bdonchenko/ragnar/README.md

 Store is a single immutable data structure.

-It is a place where we keep all our data.
-Data collections, state of components etc.
+Holds application stat: Data collections, state of components etc.

 Each value in the Store must be an Observable and read-only.
 Observable streams and can be defined ONLY during an application initialization.